Kawaguchi-Silverman conjecture for certain surjective endomorphisms: Introduction

-First, as a warmup, we look at a surjective endomorphism $f$ of a (possibly singular) surface $X$.
+First, we look at a surjective endomorphism $f$ of a (possibly singular) surface $X$.
 By taking the normalization which is $f$-equivariant, we may assume $X$ is normal.
 When $f$ is an automorphism, one can further take an $f$-equivariant resolution and reduce to the smooth case; see \cite[Theorem 2(c)]{KS14}.

-When $f$ is non-isomorphic, Wahl \cite[Theorem 2.8]{Wah} showed that $X$ has at worst {\it log canonical} (lc) singularities.
-The smooth case is done by Matsuzawa, Sano and Shibata \cite[Theorem 1.3]{MSS}, by reducing the problem to three precise cases: $\mathbb{P}^1$-bundles, hyperelliptic surfaces, and surfaces of Kodaira dimension one.
+Assume now that $f$ is non-isomorphic.
+Wahl \cite[Theorem 2.8]{Wah} showed that $X$ has at worst {\it log canonical} (lc) singularities.
+In the smooth surface case, KSC is confirmed by Matsuzawa, Sano and Shibata \cite[Theorem 1.3]{MSS}, by reducing the problem to three precise cases: $\mathbb{P}^1$-bundles, hyperelliptic surfaces, and surfaces of Kodaira dimension one.

-However, for the singular case, it is in general not possible to find an $f$-equivariant resolution.
+However, in the singular surface case, it is in general not possible to find an $f$-equivariant resolution.
 Nevertheless, we are able to run an $f$-equivariant minimal model program (MMP) after iterating $f$; see Section \ref{sec-sur-emmp}.
 Our key observation is Theorem \ref{thm-surf-rho2} (see also Theorem \ref{thm-surf-nonpe}) which shows that the only troubled case of Fano contraction, involved in the KSC, is in fact of product type; see also Theorem \ref{thm-tir-1} for a higher dimensional analogue.
 Conjecture \ref{conj-KSC} is thus fully solved for surfaces in Theorem \ref{main-thm-surface}.